To Daifuku's Shareholders and Investors

 2. Outlook for the fiscal year ending March 31, 2014

-Daifuku has made the following earnings forecast for the fiscal year ending March 31, 2014, as follows:
+Daifuku has revised its full-year earnings forecast for the fiscal year ending March 31, 2014, which was announced on August 9, 2013, as follows:

 3. Basic policy for dividends